1/2 hour, plus 3 unattended / 4 quarts

 Specified salt amount.
 Recipes that say “salt and pepper” and don’t tell you how much just drive me wild!
 Wild, I tell you!
 (It’s one of my peeves with CC magazine, but they’re not alone.)
 At the end of cooking time, you can adjust salt a little.
 But you can’t make up for not having close to the right amount in the first place.
 Especially with grains and with meat.
 The salt integrates itself into the substance of the food.
 I will always go through the trouble to figure out how much salt a recipe needs, and then tell you what that its!

 Streamlined thyme prep.
 Instead of going through the fussy work of stripping the tiny thyme leaves off the stem, I just put the sprig in the pot, submerged.
 That’s really all you need to do.
-For the “1 tablespoon” measure I specify, just look at the thyme and guess at how much sprig you need to equate to a tablespoon of leaves.
+For the “1 tablespoon” measure I specify, just look at the thyme and guess at how many sprigs you need to equate to a tablespoon of leaves.
 The exact measure is not critical.

 Added dried mushrooms.
 Shiitake mushrooms have been a favorite in barley soup for me ever since back in my macrobiotic days.